Resource Allocation with Multi-Team Collaboration Based on Hamilton's Rule: A Team-Level Collaboration Framework Based on Hamilton's Rule

 Thus, the strictly increasing sequence $\{\mathcal{G}(x^{(t)})\}$ is bounded above by $M$.
-Because the sequence takes values in a finite set, it cannot increase indefinitely and must eventually stabilize; that is, there exists some $T \in \mathbb{N}$ such that:
+Because the sequence takes values in a finite set, it cannot increase indefinitely and must eventually stabilize; hence, no further collaborations would occur from that point on.
+More formally, there exists some $T \in \mathbb{N}$ such that

+where no further collaborations occur at $T+1$.
 Since a collaboration is executed only when it yields a strict increase in $\mathcal{G}$ (see Line 22 of Algorithm~\ref{alg:collab_alg}), we have that at iteration $T$ no allowed transfer can produce a strict increase.
 Thus, $x^{(T)}$ is a local optimum with respect to the allowed moves.

 Next, we show that under Assumption~\ref{ass:mission_eval_func}, any local optimum with respect to these transfers is in fact a global optimum.
 Suppose for contradiction that $x^{(T)}$ is not a global optimum.
 Then there exists some allocation $x^* \in \Omega$ such that

-Since the global objective $\mathcal{G}$ is point-wise concave in each coordinate (owing to the point-wise concavity of each $F_k$ by Assumption~\ref{ass:mission_eval_func} and the fact that $w_k > 0$), the function $\mathcal{G}$ has the property that any local improvement —i.e., any feasible agent transfer from one team to another that is allowed by Hamilton's Rule— would yield a strictly higher value of $\mathcal{G}$.
+Since the global objective $\mathcal{G}$ is point-wise concave in each coordinate (owing to the point-wise concavity of each $F_k$ by Assumption~\ref{ass:mission_eval_func} and the fact that $w_k > 0$), the function $\mathcal{G}$ has the property that any local improvement, i.e., any feasible agent transfer from one team to another that is allowed by Hamilton's Rule, would yield a strictly higher value of $\mathcal{G}$.
 Therefore, the existence of an allocation $x^*$ with $\mathcal{G}(x^*) > \mathcal{G}(x^{(T)})$ implies that there exists at least one allowed transfer from $x^{(T)}$ that would increase $\mathcal{G}$, contradicting the termination condition of the algorithm.
 Thus, the terminal allocation $x^{(T)}$ must coincide with a global maximizer of $\mathcal{G}$ on $\Omega$.
 Since the process only permits transfers that strictly increase $\mathcal{G}$ and $\Omega$ is finite, the iterative process converges to the optimal allocation in a finite number of steps, thus proving our theorem. \end{proof} Given the finite-time convergence of Algorithm~\ref{alg:collab_alg} to an optimal global mission evaluation, we now apply this framework to scenarios where area coverage may be used as a metric for local team mission evaluation.